-In the context of our human rights due diligence, we also closely monitor reports received through our Integrity Line, which is operated by an independent third party, available worldwide, in 32 languages and can be accessed by any internal or external stakeholder to bring to our attention any issues or concerns they may have, including in relation to human rights.
+In the context of our human rights due diligence, we also closely monitor reports received through our Integrity Line, which is operated by an independent third party, available worldwide, in over 40 languages and can be accessed by any internal or external stakeholder to bring to our attention any issues or concerns they may have, including in relation to human rights.
 We take these reports very seriously and make sure they are being followed up on and resolved, including appropriate remediation action where necessary.
-Information on the number of reports received through the Integrity Line, including those relating to human rights, is available in our annual Integrated Report.
+Information on the number of reports received through the Integrity Line, including those relating to human rights, is available in our Annual Integrated Report.